-Unit Year 2 Year 3 Year 4 Year 5 Year 6 Relationships Circles of trust - People we have a relationship with e.g. parent or friend and how we treat them.
-Different families - Todd Parr 'The Family Book' How different relationships give us different feelings. - When and who to ask for help with a relationship.
+Unit Rec Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 ionships Know how to make friends Try to solve friendship problems when they occur Show respect in how I treat others Know how to make friends Try to solve friendship problems when they occur Show respect in how I treat others Circles of trust - People we have a relationship with e.g. parent or friend and how we treat them.
+Different families - Todd Parr 'The Family Book' How different relationships give us different feelings When and who to ask for help with a relationship.
 How relationships change and develop.
 Managing grief and loss- 'Goodbye Mousie' Recognising and dealing with control and peer pressure.
 Self-image and the impact of media stereotypes.
 Managing romantic feelings and 'crushes' The importance of trust, kindness and eventually love in romantic relationships.
 Reproduction in the context of an adult committed relationship.

-Changes Different stages of life e.g. infant, child and old age.
+Changes My body Respecting my body (healthy choices) Growing up Understand that we are all unique and special Express how I feel when change happens Understand and respect the changes that they see in themselves Know who to ask for help if they are worried about change Different stages of life e.g. infant, child and old age.
 Feelings linked to changes.
 Taught in the context of the pupils' family and life.
-Family roles and expectations as pupils grow up.
-Challenging gender stereotypes.
+Family roles and expectation s as pupils grow up.
+Challengin g gender stereotypes .
 Recapping on work from Year 2 including the introduction of the term puberty.
 Managing emotional wellbeing in puberty.
-Physical changes during puberty to include: - Personal hygiene - Growth of body hair, including pubic hair - Emotional changes and wellbeing - Changes to skin -Development of breasts Girls' Talk and Boy's Talk - structure and function of reproductive organs of own gender.
-Menstruation for girls.
+Physical changes during puberty to include: - Personal hygiene - Growth of body hair, including pubic hair - Emotional changes and wellbeing - Changes to skin - Developme nt of breasts Girls' Talk and Boy's Talk - structure and function of reproductive organs of own gender.
+Menstruati on for girls.
 Recapping work from Year 5 however learning structure and function of both sets of reproductive organs.
 In addition to Year 5, erections and wet dreams.
-Keeping safe The underwear rule with NSPCC 'Pantosaurus.'
-Names of body parts including scientific language.
-Recapping work from Year 2.
-Good and bad touch.
-'Lucy and the Boy' Keeping safe online.
-NSPCC 'Share Aware' 'Alex' The sharing of inappropriate images.
-'NSPCC Share Aware 'Alright Charlie' CSE and grooming.
+Keeping safe underwear rule with NSPCC underwear rule with NSPCC underwear rule with NSPCC work from Year 2.
+Good and bad touch. the Boy' Keeping safe online.
+NSPCC The sharing of inappropria te images.
+CSE and grooming.
 Paired workbook to be sent home.